Find Trade Colleges

 The school doesn’t accept everyone who applies - it has an acceptance rate of 76%.
 Around 40% of accepted students are men, and 60% are women.

 55% of UCM students take out loans to afford college costs.
 The typical student loan amount is $6,508 a year.
-The school reports a student loan default rate of 1.4% which is much lower than the average rate of 10.8%!
+UCM has a 1.4% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #10